-Content of the resolution drawn up by Elmar Brok: integrated measures to combat youth unemployment via pre-work training and vocational training schemes, exchanges between Member States to broaden work horizons, integration programmes in the receiving country, etc.
+Mrs Cassanmagnago Cerretti and others table a motion for a resolution on behalf of the EPP Group; the Content of the resolution drawn up by Elmar Brok: integrated measures to combat youth unemployment via pre-work training and vocational training schemes, exchanges between Member States to broaden work horizons, integration programmes in the receiving country, etc.

 The European People's Party calls attention to the fact that today's generations, above all the young, give the concept of work a different meaning: they ask for a new quality of life within which job-related activities have a specific function.
+There is a

-There is a particular need to stress that priority actions for social policy must be carried out in several directions and in a coherent manner so as to find timely and adequate solutions to the problems of jobs and professional training, of investments and social security, of financial instruments and of the participation of all social forces (Maria-Luisa Cassanmagnago Cerretti on behalf of the EPP Group).
+Commission delivers a positive opinion and the resolution is endorsed by Parliament. particular need to stress that priority actions for social policy must be carried out in several directions and in a coherent manner so as to find timely and adequate solutions to the problems of jobs and professional training, of investments and social security, of financial instruments and of the participation of all social forces (Maria-Luisa Cassanmagnago Cerretti on behalf of the EPP Group).